🧠 PROTOCOL: Sealed. Awaiting first input...

 What It Most Concretely Realized

 The strongest realized core of SLAPS Engine is not every planned module equally.
-It is a narrower runtime heart made of four parts:
+It is a concrete runtime core made of four parts:

 Prompt Compiler Turns structured protocol elements into executable prompt context.